crxzys-spec/astraflow/docs/worker-scheduler-architecture.md

 - `package.uninstall` triggers manifest uninstall hooks and deletes the package directory.
 - Worker reports installed package versions in heartbeats; Scheduler uses this to decide upgrade/rollback.

+## 3.5 Loop & Branch Execution Model

+To support loops and conditional fan-out while keeping workflows as DAGs, the scheduler introduces two small extensions.

+- **Loop nodes** reference other workflows by globally unique `workflowId`.
+When such a node is scheduled the run registry clones the referenced workflow, giving each cloned node a namespace such as `library.translator.step1`.
+Loop inputs/outputs still use `inputPorts/widgets/outputPorts`, but `binding.path` may include these namespaces so outer nodes can inject into / read from the loop body directly.
+- **Namespace-aware bindings**: the registry maintains a `scope -> NodeState` index.
+Binding paths remain JSON Pointer style (`parameters.foo`, `results.bar`); if no prefix is supplied they continue to resolve against the current node.
+Optionally prepending `namespace.workflowId.nodeId.` lets builders wire cross-workflow bindings without introducing explicit parent/child syntax.
+- **Branching via output conditions**: output port bindings accept an optional `condition` expression (evaluated safely against the node’s own parameters/results).
+Ports whose conditions resolve to `true` propagate data and unlock downstream nodes; the rest mark their successors as `skipped`, and the SSE layer mirrors the state so the UI can grey out unused routes.
+- **Versioning through ids**: publishing or copying a workflow simply creates a new `workflowId`.
+Loop nodes reference the exact id they depend on, so adopting a revised definition is an explicit action (swap the id) instead of an implicit upgrade.

 ## 4. Workflow Definition Instance

 The workflow definition serves as the contract between the drag-and-connect editor and the Scheduler runtime.
 The UI persists the JSON, and the Scheduler consumes the same payload to orchestrate tasks.
 Global context is no longer exchanged; instead, node parameters contain fully resolved values or expressions local to each node, and widgets can also bind to `results.*` paths for read-only display of execution outputs. **All workflow IDs and node IDs must be UUIDs** so they remain globally unique across imports and Scheduler executions.
 Below is a representative instance that wires two Playwright adapters from the package example above.

+- `metadata.namespace` provides a logical grouping (default `default`) that bindings can reference when targeting nodes in other workflows.
+- `metadata.originId` links versions of the same workflow.
+When a workflow is cloned/published, a new `id` is issued but `originId` remains stable so loop nodes can reference a specific revision on purpose.

 > **Tip:** The bundled `example.pkg.feedback_demo` node demonstrates the feedback contract: the worker emits incremental updates via `metadata.results`, for example `{"results": {"summary": "HELLO"}}`.
 The scheduler merges those keys into `results.*`, publishes `node.result.delta`, and the builder's `summaryPreview` widget (bound to `/results/summary`, `mode: "read"`) renders the stream live.
 Reuse the same convention for any other result fields you want to surface incrementally.